markmi/acpphint/README.md

   files.
 Add 2 \*.gp files that involve use of the RPi5 \*.txt files.

+Additions (2024-Jan-28)
+- Add 1 RPi5 RasPiOS64 for 2712 makefile.\* .
+Add the
+  RPi5-RasPiOS64_2712/ example data directory and the contained prelimiary cpulockdown \*.txt files.
+Add 1
+  \*.gp file for comparison to FreeBSD, based on not timing the thread creation/join times in order to avoid the extra source of varaibility.

 ###### [0.1.37] 2023-Dec-13/14       . . .
 202?-???-?? (final)
 Additions
 - Add a \*.pg file for comparing/contrasting using 8 threads